 The goal is to create safe, efficient, and convenient infrastructure that accommodates all modes including pedestrian, bicycle, transit, and vehicles.

 In addition, the goal is to also create sustainable, accessible, efficient, and convenient parking options that support a pedestrian-friendly environment.
-This can be achieved with a variety of tools and updates to the County Code, including the following:
+This can be achieved with a variety of tools and updates to the County Code, detailed in "Table 14.
+Transportation Goals" on page 79.